There are several good sites to help you locate green building projects in Toronto, Ontario, and Canada.

 If the building has won a sustainability award, there is often a detailed write-up from the award jury on why the building was chosen as well as the original submission for the award.

 For example, SAB Magazine's website lists the winners of the Canada Green Building Award since 2008 and provides a complete article on each project and the original submission for the award.
-The two links below show you the article and submission for the George Brown College Waterfront Campus.
+The two links below show you the article and submission for One York Street.

 There are more detailed awards such as the Sustainable Concrete award that can provide insights into specific aspects that went into the LEED certification.